georgeobote/crush-policies/how-crush-works.md

 1. **Campus-first always:** We start with your campus, then expand to state and nationwide if needed.
 Distance penalties for off-campus/out-of-state matches help keep long-distance intentional, and we occasionally sample a wider radius to avoid stale pools.
 2. **Balanced scoring:** Light recent activity + profile freshness, distance, shared majors/clubs, Greek life, age + grad year alignment, connection goals, religion, pets, and lifestyle signals (smoking, drinking, going out) feed the behind-the-scenes score.
-3. **Guardrails before scoring:** We enforce mutual gender preferences, deal breakers (same school only, Greek-life only/skip, athlete-only/skip), block lists, same-day repeat-pair blocks, and existing-match checks before we ever surface a candidate.
+3. **Guardrails before scoring:** We enforce mutual gender preferences for the pairing bucket, deal breakers (same school only, Greek-life only/skip, athlete-only/skip), block lists, same-day repeat-pair blocks, and existing-match checks before we ever surface a candidate.
 4. **Shared reveal moments:** As soon as a match is confirmed, both people get slotted into the same upcoming drop window so the spotlight reveal happens together.

 ## 5. Spotlight Reveal & Decisions